JKorf/Bittrex.Net/README.md

 For the basic client options see also the CryptoExchange.Net [docs](https://github.com/JKorf/CryptoExchange.Net#client-options).

 ## Release notes
+* Version 6.0.1 - 13 Aug 2021
+    * Fix for OperationCancelledException being thrown when closing a socket from a .net framework project
+    * Fixed unsubscribing not working

 * Version 4.0.0 - 12 Aug 2021
 	* Release version with new CryptoExchange.Net version 4.0.0
 		* Multiple changes regarding logging and socket connection, see [CryptoExchange.Net release notes](https://github.com/JKorf/CryptoExchange.Net#release-notes)